-- Units with Series 3 Control Panels: check gauges often.
+- Check gauges often.
 Oil pressure must be above 15 PSI.
 The D.C. voltmeter should read between 11 and 15 volts at 80°F (25°C) ambient temperature.
-The coolant temperature gauge must be between167°F and 194°F (75°C to 90°C).
-Check the A.C. voltage and frequency meters (Series 4 panel).
+The coolant temperature gauge must be between 167°F and 194°F (75°C to 90°C).
+Check the A.C. voltage and frequency meters if required.
 If the gauges deviate from normal levels, shut down the generator set and investigate. - 2.
 After starting, add electrical load up to 50% for first few minutes.
 Load normally after 5 minutes.